simov/simplr-fade/README.md

 .fader { position: relative; }
 .fader .item { position: absolute; }
 ```
-The items must have some **non transparent background** within them and their size must be equal to their container's size, in order to *hide* them one below another.
+The items should have a **non transparent background** within them and their size should be equal to the size of the container, in order to *hide* them one below another.

 ##Plugin call
 ```js